paolocarrasco/verticlex-weather/presentation.md

 Testing
 -------

-- We can do TDD with Copilot :-)
+- Copilot can help us to do TDD :-)
 - Let's create our test with Copilot!
 - Giving context on the style of testing
 - Hallucination is not bad!